yuruwang26/ELAP-seq-v4/DKC1-KD/README.md

 bash coverage_pipeline.sh HEK-sictrl-input-IV-rep1.bam ELAP-HEK-pos.bed ELAP-HEK-neg.bed siDKC1-IP-rep2.bed
 ```
 ## 5. Process data in exce files
-### 1) Calculate local RPM value by dividing read coverage at the modification site by the total number of mapped reads
+### 1) Calculate local RPM value by dividing read coverage at the modification site by the total number of mapped reads (in million) of the sample
 ### 2) Calculate average RPM values for input samples under each condition
 ### 3) Calculate enrichment level at each site by dividing the RPM value at the site in each IP sample by the average RPM value in input samples
 ### 4) Calculate fold change of enrichment level between the siDKC1 and sictrl conditions and p-value using student's t-test.